We are still accepting applications for Fall 2021.

 We are happy to take additional recommendations from coaches, teachers, or other sources.

 Students interested in the Johnston Center must submit applications to the University of Redlands and the Johnston Center for Integrative Studies.
+Students may indicate their interest in the Academics section of the University of Redlands Common Application.
 Applications can be submitted concurrently, however a student will not be reviewed for the Johnston Center until admitted to the University of Redlands.
+You may access the Johnston application here.

 The Johnston Center strongly encourages visiting campus to experience the program’s strong living-learning community.
-Opportunities include overnight stays, classroom visits, and meetings with the Johnston Center Director, Tim Seiber
+Opportunities include overnight stays, classroom visits, and meetings with the Johnston Center Director, Tim Seiber.
+Please contact Maggie Ruopp, Resident Director, Admissions and Alumni Coordinator, Johnston Center for Integrative Studies to arrange one of the above opportunities.

 An audition is required for admission for those who want to major or minor in Music.
 For additional information regarding the School of Music and requirements, please contact Brad Andrews, Director of Music Admissions, at (909) 748-8014.